kontza/osscz/README.md

 # Osscz, an SSH Colouriser User Guide

 Welcome to _osscz_, a command-line application designed to dynamically change Ghostty's terminal themes based on SSH connections.
-This guide will help you install, configure, and use _osscz_ effectively.

 ## Table of Contents